Nevenall/sufficient-reason/System/Paradox (working).md

   The larger the weird complication the more serious, obvious, and limiting it is.

   There is no limit to the size of a weird.
-It can exceed d12 without turning you into an NPC, but weirds that large are very limting.
+It can exceed d12 without turning you into an NPC, but weirds that large are very limiting.

+  ?
+    are some weirds mental like lower levels of quiet?
+Hallucinations and such? and are some like taboos? strange prohibitions that make you look crazy?

+  ?

   Trait   | Example Weirds
   :------:|:---------------